deepset-ai/haystack-home/content/blog/share-and-use-prompt-with-prompthub/index.md

 In the following sections, we will walk through how you may use prompts hosted on the PromtHub, as well as your own local prompts.

-## Using prompts on PromptHub via the API
+## Using Prompts on PromptHub via the API

 The easiest way to use prompts from the PromptHub is to simply copy over their identifier, and add this into the `prompt` field in a `PromptTemplate`.